 God hasn’t magically changed his mind because so many televangelists and hirelings have been teaching their flocks to hate their neighbors for decades.
 The church lost the plot.
 The plot never changed.
 Now the church has a chance to rediscover the original plot, and I’m hopeful that it will.

-On January 17th, Christian YouTuber Mike Winger from The Bible Project uploaded a five hour and fifty minute video exposing Shawn Bolz for prophetic fraud and sexual abuse towards numerous former interns.
+• On January 17th, Christian YouTuber Mike Winger from The Bible Project uploaded a five hour and fifty minute video exposing Shawn Bolz for prophetic fraud and sexual abuse towards numerous former interns.
 He also exposed certain actions by leaders of Bethel Church and coined the phrase “Cover up culture”.

 If you are not familiar with modern charismatic Christian culture, you probably have no idea what is going on, and that’s fine.
-I am familiar with it because I joined a local branch of that general umbrella network in 2018, a year after I miraculously survived a drive by shooting event as I was finishing my second book.
+I am familiar with it because I joined a local branch of that general umbrella network in 2018, a year after I miraculously survived a drive-by shooting event as I was finishing my second book.
 That night impacted my life deeply.
 I put my ambitions to finish my zombie trilogy on hold and took numerous steps to get my life on a more consistent track.

 I had a great time at first when I started going to that church.
 I joined a few small groups, volunteered at one of those family fun fair events, went to the mid week worship sessions, and attended a couple of conferences.

-Things went south at the end of 2018, and got exponentially more drastic in the beginning of 2019, when I was dragged into a dynamic of spiritual abuse and bullying that stretched on for a long period of time.
-I’ve kept quiet about what I went through for more than half a decade.
 It all started when the lead preacher of the church shared from the stage that God would never use sickness to correct his children.
-A loving father wouldn’t give his child the flu as a form of punishment, so neither would God.
-I wrote him an email with several verses citing that God uses plague, famine, and the sword as tools of discipline throughout history.
+His reasoning was that a loving father wouldn’t give his child the flu as a form of punishment, so neither would God.
+I wrote him an email with several verses citing that God uses plague, famine, and the sword (specifically) as tools of discipline throughout history.
 I shared this because the wormwood plague in Revelation which kills a third of all people was the same plague I wrote about in The Outbreak, back in 2016.
-This global pandemic I dreamed up ended up lining up in about a half dozen ways with the covid pandemic of 2020.
-From 2016 to March of 2020, I had no idea how much my stories would come to haunt me.
-The first act of my third book was written as a way to process that very particular stress while also rescuing the Han Solo of my trilogy (Reggie) at the same time.

 Back to the sermon about God never using sickness as a form of judgment (what people in the biz call “the inciting event”).
 In my view, to teach the sheep that all sickness comes from the devil hit wrong, so I tried to share privately via email what I knew in a kind and respectful way.
 I tried to be gentle in my correction and add some praise and encouragement to soften the blow.
 My efforts did not work.